Corridor Planning Efforts

 Unincorporated Sacramento County is home to numerous commercial corridors dating back to the 1950's.
 To foster economic development and urban revitalization in several selected corridors, the County of Sacramento launched 13 Corridor and District Plan studies in the early 2000's.
 Each study focused on improving the overall condition and quality of the corridor and the communities where they exist.

 View the County Map of Corridor Projects to see the corridors studied under the General Plan Update.
 A number of Corridors Plans were then developed, and finally adopted in the form of a Special Planning Area (SPA) Ordinance as part of Title VI of the Sacramento County Zoning Code.
-To view which study areas became SPAs, see the page at this link.

 General Background on Corridor Plans